 Sometimes disseminating the results of experiments, demonstrations, or other research can yield widely accepted knowledge built on questionable foundations through a kind of distorted translation.
 This seems to have happened with the infamous Stanford Prison Experiment.
 Two people who heard a recent talk by Alexander Haslam tweeted about Haslam’s key findings.
-Read the thread by Jay Van Bavel and then the one he links to by David Amodio.
+Read the thread by Jay Van Bavel [link no longer available] and then the one he links to by David Amodio [thread now saved to the Wayback Machine].
 They talk through the lens of their field, and they help break old stereotypes about human nature.
 I can’t help but think, however, that there is a broader story about knowledge production and circulation here.